 Welcome to NTTAC’s TTA Spotlight!
 Through these TTA Spotlights, NTTAC will highlight those TTA engagements that have demonstrated success in achieving meaningful impact in the criminal justice system.
 It is our hope that these TTA Spotlights will enhance awareness and understanding of best practices to be replicated by criminal justice professionals.
 By highlighting these model engagements, NTTAC hopes to facilitate the sharing of information on provider capabilities, critical success factors, and achieved impact in order to strengthen the level of collaboration across the criminal justice community.

-Cultivating Change in the Probation Process
+Cultivating Change in the Pretrial Process

 To better understand and analyze the problem, and offer solutions, BJA designated the Crime and Justice Institute (CJI) to provide technical assistance (TA) to NYAPSA and NYCJA.
 In order to get a thorough understanding of the issues faced by the state, CJI took a three-part approach - conduct a statewide survey, then a series of focus groups, and finally work with state leaders to develop a plan forward.
 The survey was issued to all probation department and community-based pretrial release program directors and asked 88 questions intended to help CJI gather comprehensive information about the state of pretrial services.
 Those participating in the focus groups—one in Rochester with 19 participants, one in Albany with 18, and one in New York City with 13 total participants—were asked similar questions.

 The results of the survey and focus groups showcased wide-ranging and sometimes inconsistent practices across the state when it came to pretrial services.